 The poor pay more in many different areas of daily living.
-The Census data show that two-thirds of Florida households with incomes less than \$20,000 a year spend more than half of their income on rent alone.4 On average, low-income households face slightly higher food prices than other households face for the same basket of food,5 forcing them to choose lower quality items to reduce the cost.
+The Census data show that 47 percent of Mississippi households with incomes less than \$20,000 a year spend more than half of their income on rent alone.
+On average, low-income households face slightly higher food prices than other households face for the same basket of food, forcing them to choose lower quality items to reduce the cost.
 They get less for what they have to spend, and still end up spending a larger portion of their income on food than higher-income families.

 The high cost of being poor is a major burden for all living in poverty, but for those in deep poverty - living below half of the federal poverty line - the burden is that much heavier to bear.
 For a family of four in 2015, the official poverty line was \$24,257.
 According to the Census Bureau, 6.8 percent of Americans - 20.4 million people - live in deep poverty.
 Nearly 1 in 11 children is this deeply poor.
 That's down from the previous year, but a higher proportion than in 2007, before the Great Recession.
-Locally, more than 1.3 million Floridians live in deep poverty.6 These families are especially prone to late fees for unpaid rent and eventual evictions, leading to frequent moves.
-Once they do find new housing, they 66% of renter households in Florida with incomes below \$20,000 spend more than 50% of their income on rent often start out in the hole with a new landlord because they can't afford the first and last month's rent along with a security deposit.7
+Locally, more than 300,000 Mississippians live in deep poverty.
+These families are especially prone to late fees for unpaid rent and eventual evictions, leading to frequent moves.
+Once they do find new housing, they often start out in the hole with a new landlord because they can't afford the first and last month's rent along with a security deposit.

 Tenants with evictions on their records can also be banned from affordable housing programs and often lose their only possessions as a part of the eviction.8 Young children living in poor housing conditions and/or subject to frequent moves or homelessness are more likely to suffer health problems.
-For example, a Boston area study found that infants and toddlers in lowincome families that had moved two or more times in the past year were 59 percent more likely to be hospitalized than similar children in more secure housing.9 Rental vouchers limiting the amount lowincome families pay for rent make a tremendous difference in child health, educational outcomes, and future earnings, but since 2004, the number of families with children receiving rental vouchers dropped by 250,000 nationwide (a 13 percent decline).10 Families do not have to be deeply poor to risk eviction, although they are likely to be among the quarter of lowincome tenants across the U.S. who are paying at least 70 percent of their income on rent, and so are especially at risk of being unable to pay each month.
-However, even among Florida households with incomes up to \$35,000, 51 percent are paying half or more of their income on rent.
+For example, a Boston area study found that infants and toddlers in low-income families that had moved two or more times in the past year were 59 percent more likely to be hospitalized than similar children in more secure housing.
+Pental vouchers limiting the amount low-income families pay for rent make a tremendous difference in child health, educational outcomes, and future earnings, but since 2004, the number of families with children receiving rental vouchers dropped by 250,000 nationwide (a 13 percent decline).
+10 Families do not have to be deeply poor to risk eviction, although they are likely to be among the quarter of low-income tenants nationwide who are paying at least 70 percent of their income on rent, and so are especially at risk of being unable to pay each month.

+However, even among Mississippi households with incomes up to \$35,000, 35 percent are paying half or more of their income on rent.

 Low-wage workers are more likely to lack paid sick days and paid leave, and they are less likely to have predictable work schedules, leaving them with even less money to cover expenses.
 Some gains for low-wage workers have been made in cities and states that have raised the minimum wage and adopted paid sick leave and other family-friendly policies, but not all states have taken these steps, and national standards leave too many low-wage workers out in the cold.
 Their struggle to pay rent each month can also take its toll on employment.
-The Milwaukee Area Renters Study found that workers leaving housing involuntarily were 20 percent more likely to lose their jobs afterwards than comparable workers who did not have to leave their dwellings.11
+The Milwaukee Area Renters Study found that workers leaving housing involuntarily were 20 percent more likely to lose their jobs afterwards than comparable workers who did not have to leave their dwellings.